The Light (newspaper): Claims

 The print publication regularly makes conspiratorial claims surrounding Bill Gates and world leaders, promotes climate change denial and claims vaccines are weaponized mind control devices.

-It has called for modern-day Nuremberg trials for journalists, repeatedly referenced conspiracy theories concerning Agenda 21 and the Great Reset, and criticised the COVID-19 restrictions in the United Kingdom by comparing vaccination efforts to Nazi extermination camps.
+It has called for modern-day Nuremberg trials for journalists, politicians and doctors and repeatedly referenced conspiracy theories concerning Agenda 21 and the Great Reset.
+It regularly criticised the COVID-19 restrictions in the United Kingdom by comparing vaccination efforts to Nazi extermination camps.
 The paper was also found to have spread false claims concerning vaccines, COVID-19 and COVID-19 death figures.

-The paper has printed articles by Holocaust denier John Hamer and recommended books by white supremacist Eustace Mullins.
-It also defended radio host Graham Hart, who was sentenced to 32 months imprisonment after making antisemitic remarks on his radio show.
-The paper also regularly references the far-right Cultural Marxism conspiracy theory, which has similar roots in antisemitism.

-The paper has also been criticised for its support of the far-right by interviewing anti-Islam party politician Anne Marie Waters, printing articles co-authored by the English Democrats chair Robin Tilbrook and Heritage Party leader David Kurten, and promoting material by the leader of the Fascist group Patriotic Alternative Mark Collett.

 In September 2022, The Light shared an article written by far-right conspiracy theorist Paul Joseph Watson claiming that Lyudmyla Denisova, the former Ombudsman for Human Rights in Ukraine, had admitted to lying about the Russian military committing rape crimes in Ukraine.
 The disinformation analysis group Logically found that Denisova had only accepted her use of inappropriate language in describing the rape crimes, but had not admitted to lying about said crimes.

 In November 2022, The Irish Light ran a headline with the phrase 'Died Suddenly' connected to marketing efforts around the release of an independent anti-vaccine film of the same name.
-In this issue, the paper used the images of 42 deceased individuals, claiming they had died suddenly in Ireland due to being vaccinated.
-Upon investigation, none of the deaths were found to be due to vaccines and were instead found to be caused by incidents such as drowning, long-term illness, car accidents and other random events.
-The misuse of the names and images of the deceased individuals being used to promote anti-vaccine conspiracy theories was reported to have caused severe distress among family members of the bereaved.
+In this issue, the paper used the images of 42 deceased individuals, claiming they had died due to being vaccinated.
+Upon investigation, none of the deaths were found to be due to vaccines but were caused by drowning, long-term illness, car accidents, meningitis and other events.
+The misuse of the names and images of the deceased individuals being used to promote anti-vaccine conspiracy theories caused severe distress among family members of the bereaved and an increase in online abuse.